mpv-player/mpv/DOCS/man/options.rst

 ``--cache-secs=<seconds>``
     How many seconds of audio/video to prefetch if the cache is active.
 This overrides the ``--demuxer-readahead-secs`` option if and only if the cache is enabled and the value is larger.
-(Default: 120.)
+The default value is set to something very high, so the actually achieved readahead will usually be limited by the value of the ``--demuxer-max-bytes`` option.

 ``--cache-pause``, ``--no-cache-pause``
     Whether the player should automatically pause when the cache runs low,